 Danielle is a woodworker from Mount Desert Island, Maine.

 As a child growing up in the western mountains of Rumford, Maine, she was aptly introduced to line and shape by way of snow sculpture.
 Her father, the creative force that ushered her into the imaginative ways of looking at materials, was also a skilled carpenter who helped bridge the divide between the media of snow and wood.

 She graduated from College of the Atlantic in 2005 with a BA in Human Ecology and a concentration in music and Delta Blues History.
 While building her senior project, a handmade fiddle constructed using reclaimed wood and found materials, she carved her first spoon.

 While working her way up to becoming a full-time woodworker, Danielle spent over a decade as a baker, cook, sled dog trainer, and gardener.

 In recent years she has been teaching herself how to make furniture, and in the summer of 2014 attended The Center for Furniture Craftsmanship in Rockport, ME on a scholarship.
 Though she now only makes pieces for her own home, she welcomes cross-discipline influences to help inform her carving.
 Her work has been shown in various galleries throughout the state and in 2012 she was featured in Downeast Magazine's Best of Maine.
 In 2014 she became part of Lie-Nielsen's Hand Tool Event Staff, learning just as much as she teaches.
-During the summers she also assists with an array of Lie-Nielsen workshops taught by some of the craft's most revered woodworkers.
+During the summers she also assisted with an array of Lie-Nielsen workshops taught by some of the craft's most revered woodworkers.